ChewKeanHo/license-proprietary/README.md

 Copyright [YEAR] [FULL_LEGAL_NAME] [CONTACT_LIKE_EMAIL_ADDRESS]

-Licensed under (Holloway) Chew, Kean Ho Proprietary License (the “License”) for all the copyright holders above (the "Creators"); you may ONLY use this file except in compliance with the License.
-You may obtain a copy of the License at:
+Licensed under the (Holloway) Chew, Kean Ho’s Proprietary License (the "License"); you may not use this content except in compliance with the License.
+You may obtain a copy of the License at

                   https://doi.org/10.5281/zenodo.13767361

-All information contained herein is, and remains the property of the Creators and its suppliers, if any.
-The intellectual and technical concepts contained herein are proprietary to the Creators and are covered by the patent laws, patents in process; and are protected by trade secrets, and copyright laws of the Creators' country of operations and country of residences.
+With the exception of one or more specific License grant (the “Grant”) procured by you directly from the copyright holders, all contents contained herein (the “Content”) shall and always remains as the property of the copyright holders and its suppliers, if any.
+The Content contained herein are proprietary to the copyright holders and are covered by the patent laws, patents in process, manufacturing and fabrication laws, design laws, trade secrets protections, copyright laws, and any other appropriate governing laws of yours and the copyright holders’ countries of operations and countries of residences.

-Dissemination of this information or reproduction of this material is strictly forbidden unless prior written license grant is obtained from the corresponding Creators.
+DISSEMINATION OR REPRODUCTION PART OF OR ALL OF THE CONTENT IS STRICTLY FORBIDDEN UNLESS ONE OR MORE WRITTEN GRANT IS PROCURED FROM THE CORRESPONDING COPYRIGHT HOLDERS.
 ```